MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   Take into account the timeout of the operations when you choose retry intervals in order to avoid launching a subsequent attempt immediately (for example, if the timeout period is similar to the retry interval).
 Also, consider whether you need to keep the total possible period (the timeout plus the retry intervals) below a specific total time.
 If an operation has an unusually short or long timeout, the timeout might influence how long to wait and how often to retry the operation.

 -   Use the type of the exception and any data it contains, or the error codes and messages returned from the service, to optimize the number of retries and the interval between them.
 For example, some exceptions or error codes (like the HTTP code 503, Service Unavailable, with a Retry-After header in the response) might indicate how long the error might last, or that the service failed and won't respond to any subsequent attempt.

+-   Consider using a [dead-letter queue approach](/azure/service-bus-messaging/service-bus-dead-letter-queues) to make sure that all the information from the incoming invocation doesn't get lost after all retry attempts have been exhausted.

 #### Avoid anti-patterns